tonyg/squeak-actors/morphic.md

  1. an `ActorProxy` returns `Promise`s for callback invocations, which Morphic is not expecting;
- 2. a terminated `Actor` invoked via its `ActorProxy` yields `Promise` rejections and signalled `BrokenPromise` exceptions, which Morphic doesn't expect; and
+ 2. a terminated `Actor` invoked via its `ActorProxy` yields `Promise` rejections and signalled `ActorTerminated` exceptions, which Morphic doesn't expect; and
  3. a `BlockingTransientActorProxy` waits forever for a reply, which can lead to UI deadlock.